Daniiarz/wg_forge_mq_task/README.md

     )
   ```
 * If you consumed all the messages and no other messages are coming from weather stream,
-reconnect to the stream and start consuming messages again.
+reconnect to the stream or check whether you set **x-stream-offset** and start consuming messages again.
-* Each message got random timestamp and event_id, so you can't just send the same message to the alerts API.
-No
-need to store messages somewhere else, purpose of this task is to show that you can build pipelines and react messages
-with code

 * If you are not sure about something, feel free to ask questions

 **Just to make sure that you are on the right track, here are some HINTS:**